janberner/AuditingTutorial/README.md

 You also have to make a few small changes in the code
 - open the script *Audition/setTestnetAccount.js* and set the *const testnetAccount* to your account name.
-- open the file *init.js* and add both private keys, you saved throughout this tutorial, and the private dev key `5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3` to *defaultPrivateKey*.
+- open the file *init.js* and add both private keys, you saved throughout this tutorial, and the private development key `5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3`, if not already listed, to *defaultPrivateKey*.

 ## Populate vehicle state

+Now everything is setup and we can start to populate our own vehicles with some pseudo data.
 Every time before you start to add vehicle state data (kvps) to the blockchain please run the script *Audition/notarFunction.js* with `node Audition/notarFunction.js`, make sure you are in the root folder of the project.
 Keep the app running and use a new terminal for further inputs.
 The app periodically writes the blockID and the timestamp to the smart contract you deployed in the previous step.
 Hence we are using the public Jungle testnet the rescources are limited, only keep the app running as long as necessary.
 While the app is running you can start populate the vehicle state with (pseudo) data.
 To do so open a new terminal, you can either use the cleos command directly in the terminal like so